Ghostwillower/Autogpt/README.md

   ChatGPT using the current session and relays the response back to Ghosthand.

 This repository is a minimal working example rather than a production-ready assistant, but it demonstrates how different modules cooperate to perform complex multi-step tasks.

+## Notes
+- Many features rely on optional packages such as Whisper, spaCy and Playwright.
+- Some functionality requires microphone and speaker access.
+- Use caution and review the code before running in sensitive environments.